tomasbjerre/git-changelog-github-release/README.md

 Running example [in this repo](.github/workflows/draft-release.yaml) and it references [re-usable workflow](https://github.com/tomasbjerre/.github/blob/master/.github/workflows/draft-release.yaml).

-## Triggering release
+## Triggering release when publishing draft

-You may want to trigger a workflow that actually packages the project and deploys a release.
+You may want to have GitHub trigger a workflow when drafted release is published.
+Perhaps to build it and upload a release.
 Perhaps something like this:

 ```yaml
 name: Release